Course Title: Natural Resource Management

 - Provide professional leadership by demonstrating environmental stewardship, cultural and social sensitivity, and ethical and reflective practice.

 Course Learning Outcomes

-- interpret and engage with current debates around sustainable natural resource management;
+- Interpret and engage with advanced debates about sustainable natural resource management;

-- define the major formative processes behind certain natural resource issues currently evident within Australia and internationally;
+- Outline and review the major formative processes behind selected natural resource issues both in Australia and internationally;

-- critically reflect on the diverse and sometimes competing perspectives of different natural resource users;
+- Analyse the integrated nature of human practices, ecological processes and sustainable natural resource use and critically reflect on the sometimes competing perspectives of different natural resource users;

 Overview of Learning Activities